Ancient Siam

-Ancient Siam is dubbed as the world's largest outdoor museum, although it is smaller than Inhotim in Brazil, for example.
-Close to the Crocodile Farm in Samut Prakan Province, the 320-hectare "city" features 116 structures of Thailand's famous monuments and architectural attractions.
-The grounds of Ancient Siam correspond roughly to the shape of the kingdom, with the monuments lying at their correct places geographically.
-Some of the buildings are life-size replicas of existing or former sites, while others are scaled down.
-Still others are "creative designs," and not replicas of any historical structure.
+Ancient Siam is often dubbed the world's largest outdoor museum, although it is smaller than Inhotim in Brazil.
+Located near the Samut Prakan Crocodile Farm in Samut Prakan province, the 320-hectare park features 116 structures representing Thailand's famous monuments and architectural landmarks.
+The layout of Ancient Siam roughly follows the geographic shape of the kingdom, with monuments positioned in their corresponding real-world locations.
+Some structures are life-size replicas of existing or former sites, while others are scaled-down versions.
+Still others are creative designs rather than replicas of any specific historical structure.

 The replicas were constructed with the assistance of experts from the National Museum to ensure historical accuracy.
-Outstanding works include the former Grand Palace of Ayutthaya (destroyed in the Burmese invasion of 1767), Phimai Sanctuary in Nakhon Ratchasima, and Phra Viharn on the Cambodian border.
+Notable reconstructions include the former Grand Palace of Ayutthaya (destroyed during the Burmese invasion of 1767), Phimai Sanctuary in Nakhon Ratchasima, and Phra Viharn on the Cambodian border.